 - Outbreak Filters

 Specifically for Anti-Spam, review ANY policy that is not using the default policy settings.
 This includes the configured actions for how Positively-Identified Spam and Suspected Spam are handled at the policy level.
 And finally, the Spam Thresholds.
 Are you using default values or custom settings for the scoring?

 What are the defaults for Spam Thresholds?

-- Fresh install, or any appliances that are not running Gold Config + Best Practices, default is "Use the Default Thresholds", which should be the following:
+- For fresh installs, or any appliances that are not running Gold Config + Best Practices, the default is "Use the Default Thresholds," which should be the following: